Jord-Gui/serverless-api-leveraging-aws-services/README.md

 * `npx cdk synth`   emits the synthesized CloudFormation template

 ## Steps to get this Production ready
-- Add testing
+- Add unit and integration tests
-- Add pipeline e.g. add a staging environment
+- Add cdk pipeline e.g. add a staging environment

 ## Improvements
 - Handle case where the same address is stored